Who are we

 The association had several objectives in mind ; first, propaganda in favour of colonial action, in addition, the organisation of conferences, the launching of an information service and of an African library, the setting up of preparatory courses for all those aiming at colonial careers, for whom no education was organised.

-As the umbrella organisation of the colonial clubs, it looked after the collective actions of the associations and provided them with premises for their activities.
-On 18 December 1912, the Royal Belgian Colonial Circle left the Place Royale to also move to de rue de Stassart.
+As the Fédération des cercles coloniaux, it concentrated the collective action of the groups and provided them with premises for their activities.
+On December 18, 1912, the Cercle Royal Africain moved from Place Royale to rue de Stassart.

 After the independencies in the 1960s, the clubs incorporated cooperators and the association then changed its name to “Union Royale Belge pour les pays d’Outremer” for short (UROME)

-This revision of the statutes with a new name leans towards the evolution of relations between Belgium, Congo, Rwanda and Burundi and a new forward-looking basic approach, taking into account the role, sensitivities and growing place of diasporas in these relations.
-URBA-KBAU is now also open to associations of Congolese, Rwandans and Burundians who wish to support it in its mission to strengthen cooperation and friendship between these countries with respect for shared history and the hope of a positive future for all parties.
+This update of the statutes with a new name is justified by the evolution of relations between Belgium, Congo, Rwanda and Burundi and a dimension deliberately adding the future, taking into account the role, sensitivities and growing place of the diasporas in these relations.
+URBA is now open to Congolese, Rwandan and Burundian associations wishing to support its mission to strengthen cooperation and friendship between these countries, while respecting their shared history and looking forward to a mutually satisfying future.

 Who are we